National Archives Announces New Ban on Photography

 After close examination of the policy and consultation with National Archives preservation experts, the Archives determined that barring photography in the exhibition areas would help protect our nation’s heritage for future generations.

-Visitors who want an image of the Charters of Freedom or other original documents on display in the National Archives Experience may download them at no cost from www.archives.gov, visit the Resource Room adjacent to the Exhibition Hall for a free color copy, or visit the Archives Shop.
+Visitors who want an image of the Charters of Freedom or other original documents on display in the National Archives Museum may download them at no cost from www.archives.gov or visit the Archives Shop.

 For Press information, contact the National Archives Public Affairs staff at 202-357-5300.